 Mayoral protocol

-The following information is intended to assist organisers of functions which are to be attended by the Mayor and Consort or Deputy Mayor and Deputy Consort.
+The following information is intended to assist organisers of functions which are to be attended by the Mayor and Mayoress/Companion or Deputy Mayor and Deputy Consort.

-The Mayor and Consort will normally arrive 5 minutes before the commencement of the Function.
-The Mayor and Consort should be met on arrival by a responsible representative of the organisation holding the function, who should escort and introduce them to the host and the assembled company as appropriate.
+The Mayor and Mayoress should be invited to arrive 5 minutes before the commencement of a function.
+They should be met on arrival by a responsible representative of the organisation hosting the function, who should escort and introduce them to the host and the assembled company as appropriate.
 The host should remain in attendance throughout the entire duration of the visit or appoint another colleague to fulfil this role.
+They should also escort the Mayor and Mayoress from the building when they are ready to take their leave.

 Correct form of address